carolinemusyoka/NoteApp/README.md

 ## Libraries used

 - Room
-- Viewmodel - tores UI-related data that isn't destroyed on UI changes.
+- Viewmodel - Stores UI-related data that isn't destroyed on UI changes.
 - Livedata -Data objects that notify views when the underlying database changes.
 - Coroutines
 - Material library